EconomyLens.com

 – **51 sanctioned ships**

 Commodities analysts at JPMorgan bank have noted that most of the oil passing through the strait was headed for Asia, principally China.
 Cichen Shen, Asia Pacific editor at Lloyd’s List, said there were indications online that Chinese authorities were working on “some sort of exit plan” for their big tankers stuck in the region.
+Meanwhile, Europe-bound LNG cargoes have been diverted to Asia, according to MarineTraffic.
+It noted that around 11 LNG tankers originally bound for Europe have been diverted to Asia since March 3, according to its analysis of market data, amid restricted supply and rising spot prices.

-– **1.3 million barrels of Iranian oil**
+– **1.3 mn barrels of Iran oil**

-The JPMorgan analysts said overall 98 percent of the observable oil traffic through the strait was Iranian, averaging 1.3 million barrels a day “in early March.”
+The JPMorgan analysts said overall 98 percent of the observable oil traffic through the strait was Iranian, averaging 1.3 million barrels a day “in early March”.
 A fifth of the world’s oil and liquefied natural gas passes through the strait in peacetime.

 © 2024 AFP